zaynab44/study-buddy/README.md

 Clone the repository and navigate to the project folder.

+Create a virtual environment and activate it: python -m venv venv venv\Scripts\activate

 Install dependencies:
-pip install flask flask-cors groq python-dotenv
+pip install -r requirements.txt

 Create a .env file and add your Groq API key:
 GROQ_API_KEY=your_key_here